davlord/minitrack.nvim/README.md

 ![Minitrack extension unalias](minitrack-extension-unalias.gif)

 ### Custom extensions
+You can develop your own extensions, with extensions you can :
+- Extends and override minitrack configuration
+- Extends report renderers (Add new renderers or override existing ones)

-You can develop your own extensions, have a look at [extensions directory](lua/minitrack/extensions) and use builtin extensions as example.
+Have a look at [extensions directory](lua/minitrack/extensions) and use builtin extensions as example.